Close Banner

 Universal's Attraction Assistance Pass - Universal Orlando Attraction Assistance Pass in front of Hogwart's castle

 The maximum party size depends on the park issuing the AAP and may have changed since your last visit.
-In Hollywood, three guests can accompany the AAP user, for a maximum party size of four.
 In Orlando, up to five guests may accompany the AAP user, for a maximum party size of six.
-If you are Hollywood-bound, hop over to our overview of the Universal Studios Hollywood Attraction Assistance Pass for more specific information for that park.
+If you are Hollywood-bound, visit our overview of the Universal Studios Hollywood Attraction Assistance Pass for more specific information about that park.

 Universal's Attraction Assistance Pass - Team member assigning a ride return time